 - 1. Students must be properly dressed for all weather types. - 2.
 All playground equipment must be used properly and in a safe manner. - 3.
 Keep hands, feet, and objects to yourself. - 4.
 Proper language is expected at all times. - 5.
-Resist the urge to tackle. - 6.
+No contact sports. - 6.
 Children may not throw anything that might hurt another person, such as a hard ball, mulch, sticks, snowballs, or ice. - 7.
 Listen to the playground aides; be sure to report serious problems to playground aides. - 8.
 Take turns and share. - 9.
 Put the equipment away. - 10.
+No food or drink other than water. - 11.
 After recess, all classes must line up quickly, quietly, and remain orderly as they enter the building.